Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 )
 ```

-The solution defines the data as an external ADF dataset, which means the data is expected to "just appear" in this table.
+The solution defines the data as an external ADF dataset, which means the data is expected to be present in this table.
 It is the integrator's responsibility to ensure that it does.
-We recommend that you use Azure Data Factory or SSIS to push sales data incrementally from the business data warehouse to this table.
+We recommend that you use Azure Data Factory or SSIS to push sales data incrementally from your business data warehouse to this table.
-While transforming data, please consider the following points.
+While preparing the data, please consider the following points:

 * Data can be aggregated weekly or left in the original one-row-per-transaction state, in which case the system will be aggregate it to weekly quantities.
 * If you aggregate the transactions, we recommend *against* defining the price as a weekly average of prices.